Suffolk House, Penang: Restoration

-Since 1961, campaigning has existed to restore the mansion.
+Campaigning to restore the mansion has existed since 1961.
 Through the years, various efforts to restore the house were hampered by complications, including problematic land transfers and waning interest.
 In 1993, the Penang Heritage Trust conducted structural studies and stabilisation works on the buildings with assistance from the SACON Heritage Unit, an organisation based in South Australia (Adelaide, the capital of South Australia, was surveyed and laid out by Francis Light's son, William Light).
 The Suffolk House Committee was also formed by the Penang state government.

 In 2000, the Methodist Boys' School was given a neighbouring plot of land from the state government in exchange for the land on which Suffolk House stood.
 Restoration work began in November 2000, but funds by the state government were only sufficient to provide stabilisation steel work, repair the central jack roof timbers over the ball room and retile the pitched jack roof.
 From 2004 onwards, rehabilitation work were aided by further state funding and donations from HSBC (of RM 2.5 million) and various parties.
 An estimated RM 5 million was needed to restore and refit the mansion.

 Reopening to the public

 After years of anticipation, Suffolk House finally opened its doors to the public in 2009.
-The house is being managed by YKH Group of Restaurant under the watchful eyes of Badan Warisan Malaysia, a non-government organisation, which is concerned with the conservation and preservation of Malaysia's built heritage.
+The house is managed by the YKH Group of Restaurant under the supervision of Badan Warisan Malaysia, a non-government organisation, which is concerned with the conservation and preservation of Malaysia's built heritage.

 The house and garden are open for public walkabout daily and guided tours are on offer.